haved/DafCompiler/DafLinker/Linker.md

     -linkable <library>
 or:
     -rpath <dir>
-desc: Links an executable or a shared library with all the input object files and libraries When linkng a shared library, the output is the soname of the library.
+desc: Links an executable or a shared library with all the input files and libraries When linkng a shared library, libraries included with `-l` are ignored.
+The output also becomes the soname of the library.
 By supplying `-linkable`, the output becomes a symlink to the linkable file.
 This is to maintain compatability with windows.
 ```